tenlevels/spruce/README.md

 What makes 2.0 and TL different?

-_2.0 is the real public release found on the new sprucUI GitHub, TL is "tenlevels" edition for fun and a farewell.
+_2.0 is the real public release found on the new spruceUI GitHub, TL is "tenlevels" edition for fun and a farewell.
 You could say TL also stands for "totally limited".
 Meaning lots of features are not available.
 Think of it as MinUI's and Onion's teenage brother.
 Full of  angst.  🤣_

 This community is so great.